Minmini

-Minmini (born P. J. Rosily) is a South Indian film playback singer.
+Minmini (born P. J. Rosily; 12 August 1970) is a South Indian film playback singer.
 She is best remembered for the song "Chinna Chinna Aasai" from Roja, the debut work of film composer A. R. Rahman, which was dubbed in Hindi as "Choti Si Asha".
 Most of her songs are in Tamil, most of them composed by Ilaiyaraaja and A. R. Rahman.
 Her Malayalam songs include "Souparnikamritha" from Kizhakkunarum Pakshi, "Oonjal Urangi", and "Neelaraavi" from Kudumbasametham.
 She has lent her voice to songs from films including Enga Thambi (1993), Karuththamma (1994), and Thevar Magan (1992).
 She made a comeback in 2015 with the song "Kanmaniye" from Mili.

+Early life and education

+Minmini was born at Keezhmedu, Aluva, Kerala.
+She is the youngest of four girls.
+Her parents are P. A. Joseph and Treeza.
+Her name was P. J. Rosily in school.
+While her elder sisters were part of the choir at the village church, she started her singing career at the age of 5 with Kalabhavan, a local orchestra.
+She studied at St Francis Girl's High School, Aluva.

 Career

-Minmini had her film debut with Swagatham (1988), directed by Venu Nagavalli.
+Minmini had her film debut with Malayalam film Swagatham (1989), directed by Venu Nagavalli.
 She sang three songs in it, composed by Rajamani.
-She was introduced to Tamil film industry by Ilayaraja through Tamil Movie - Meera (1991).
+She was introduced to Tamil film industry by Ilayaraja through Tamil film - Meera (1992).
 Ilayaraja christened her Minmini, making her name more appealing to the Tamilians.
 Minmini's first Telugu movie is "Aathmabandham" with music by Maragathamani.

 Her big break came in 1992 when she sang "Chinna Chinna Aasai" for the film Roja.
+The number became such a big hit that the location where it was shot, Paana Theertham Falls in Tirunelveli district, attracted huge visitors and the Tamil Nadu government had to ban tourists to protect environment for almost nine years.